salsify/ember-exclaim/README.md

 ### The Implementation Map

-The `implementationMap` given to `{{exclaim-ui}}` dictates what components it can render.
+The `@implementationMap` given to `<ExclaimUi>` dictates what components it can render.
 It should be a hash whose keys are the component and helper names available for use in the UI config.
 The value for each key should itself be a hash describing the component or helper with that name.
  - `componentPath` (for components): the name to the Ember component to be invoked when this exclaim-ui component is used in the config, as you'd give it to the `{{component}}` helper
  - `helper` (for helper functions): a function that receives a `config` hash and `env` information and should return the output value for the helper
  - `shorthandProperty` (optional for both helpers and components): the name of a property that should be populated when shorthand notation is used for this component or helper (see above)

-### Metadata Resolution

-The `env` property exposed to ember-exclaim components (see below for details) includes a `metaForField(object, key)` method that component implementations can use to discover more information about their bound values.
-For instance, an `$input` component might call `metaForField(this, 'config.value')` to discover validation rules for its bound value in order to display an error message to the user.

-The `resolveFieldMeta` action on `{{exclaim-ui}}` designates how this metadata is discovered.
-It receives the full path in the environment of the value in question.

-This action should return any relevant information available about the field at `valuePath`.
-Note that, if a component calls `metaForField` on a path that doesn't resolve to a field on the environment, the `resolveFieldMeta` action will not be invoked.

 ## Implementing Components